FNP VS. ACNP - 15 Key Differences Between FNP And ACNP

 FNPs can be found in hospital emergency rooms where they perform initial assessments, order diagnostic tests and prescribe treatments for patients whose health issues are not acute.

-Where Does An ACNP Work?
+Where Does an ACNP Work?

 One of the most important differences between FNP and ACNP is the work environment.
 ACNPs work in every setting where patients come to be treated for severe injuries, or for illnesses with severe symptoms and a rapid onset.
 These include: